ChristinWhite/iosWorkflows/1password.md

 ## AgileBits Requests

-Being able to search more than the item names would be a **huge** improvement to your possible URL Scheme workflows.
+Being able to search more than the item names would be a **huge** improvement to open up more possibilities for URL Scheme workflows.

 It would also be fantastic if you switched over to or added x-callback-url functionality to your scheme.
-With it it would be easy to open 1Password from Safari (or another alternative browser), do a search for the URL, copy your password and have 1Password automatically send you back to your other browser.
-Paste the password and you're done, it isn't quite like having a browser extension but it would be the most seamless 1Password integration possible on iOS.
+With an x-callback-url scheme it would be easy to open 1Password from Safari (or another alternative browser), do a search for the URL or title, then let the user select the item and copy your password.
+1Password could then automatically send you back to your other browser where you could paste the password.
+It isn't quite like having a browser extension but it would be the most seamless 1Password workflow possible on iOS so far.

 Finally, it would be nice to have [ophttp://http:www.google.com](ophttp://http:www.google.com), [ophttps://https://www.google.com](ophttps://https://www.google.com) or even [ophttp://https://www.google.com](ophttps://https://www.google.com) work so that 'Open URL in 1Password' actions could be added to apps like Drafts that don't offer JavaScript (like a browser) or more advanced URL configurability (like Mr. Reader) to automatically strip away the *http://* protocol and replace it with *ophttp://.* See [Mercury Browser](http://mercury-browser.com/) for precedent.